RalitsaLefterova/Little-Lemon-Coursera-Capstone-Assignment/README.md

 # Little Lemon Website - Coursera Assignment

-This repository contains the final assignment for the ['Front-End Developer Capstone'](https://www.coursera.org/learn/meta-front-end-developer-capstone) course, part of ['Meta Front-End Developer Professional Certificate'](https://www.coursera.org/professional-certificates/meta-front-end-developer) on Coursera.
+This repository contains the final assignment 'Booking a table on the Little Lemon website' for the ['Front-End Developer Capstone'](https://www.coursera.org/learn/meta-front-end-developer-capstone) course, part of ['Meta Front-End Developer Professional Certificate'](https://www.coursera.org/professional-certificates/meta-front-end-developer) on Coursera.

 <!-- TABLE OF CONTENTS -->
 <details>